How long should a board meeting last?

 Lay the foundation for effective board meetings

-A meandering, poorly planned, ill-researched meeting wastes both time and money—the two most critical factors in business.
+A meandering, poorly planned, ill-researched meeting wastes both time and money — the two most critical factors in business.

 Furthermore, directionless and lengthy board meetings cost businesses opportunities to expand and improve.
-Instead of passing motions or exchanging vital information, the lines of communication clog and deeper-rooted problems persist.
+Instead of passing motions or exchanging vital information, the lines of communication clog, and deeper-rooted problems persist.

 In contrast, making those painstaking efforts to nuance and adjust your agenda to ensure timely, relevant, and engaging meetings can help your organization reach unforeseen heights.